 1. Cost of goods sold (COGS) & Shipping cost

 A better approach is to use Shopify’s built-in COGS field.
-All you need to do is enter the current COGS for each products and immediately can see your total cost.
-However this is not a satisfying solution, as it doesn’t take account of price changes (which happens a lot with AliExpress suppliers) and the shipping cost (which is usually huge).
-Sure you can come up with an estimated shipping cost: if you only use e-package to deliver to the US then it costs around $3 per order, but it’s almost impossible to get the real number if you’re selling worldwide.
+All you need to do is enter the current COGS for each product and immediately can see your total cost.
+However, this is not a satisfying solution, as it doesn’t take into account price changes (which happens a lot with AliExpress suppliers) and the shipping cost (which is usually huge).
+Sure you can come up with an estimated shipping cost: if you only use an e-package to deliver to the US then it costs around $3 per order, but it’s almost impossible to get the real number if you’re selling worldwide.

 This leads us to the final method: Shopify apps.
 There are lots of apps claiming to help you calculate COGS and such, but beware.
 There are many problems that most of those apps encounter, as discussed in this article.
-Ideally, try apps that can automatically sync COGS and shipping cost in real time.
+Ideally, try apps that can automatically sync COGS and shipping costs in real-time.